gkapfham/www.gregorykapfhammer-old.com/research.md

 implement, and rigorously evaluate techniques and tools that support the creation of useful, dependable, and efficient software.
 My research addresses the challenges within the fields of software engineering, software testing, and computer systems.
-I conduct this research in collaboration with undergraduates at [Allegheny College](http://www.allegheny.edu), graduate students and professors at several universities, and colleagues in industry.
+I conduct this research with undergraduates at [Allegheny College](http://www.allegheny.edu), graduate students and professors at several universities, and colleagues in industry.
 {% enddescribe %}